squalus/t440p/README.md

 ### Linux ROM

-This ROM boots to a tinyconfig Linux kernel and includes Busybox in the initramfs.
+An example of a booting Linux kernel with a Busybox shell.
+There's no bootloader.

 ```console
 nix build .#rom-tinylinux-busybox